Kaya plans Montego Bay opening for Q4, 2021

 Group Chairman and CEO Balram “Bali” Vaswani told the Jamaica Observer, “We have had to evaluate the timing of our current expansion on the island.
 We need to embrace the changes as before most new patrons were coming from hotels in big buses, while in recent times, they have come from high-end luxury villas and Airbnb.

-Formerly, visitors to the island accounted for 70 per cent of Kaya Herb House sales with the other 30 per cent due to locals.
+Formerly, visitors to the island accounted for 30 per cent of Kaya Herb House sales with the other 70 per cent due to locals.
 However, that has changed.
-Now it is 85 per cent visitors and 15 per cent locals, with buyers also moving to more frequent buying and less spending, Vaswani said.
+Now it is 85 per cent locals and 15 per cent visitors, with buyers also moving to more frequent buying and less spending, Vaswani said.

 Company revenue fell by 80 per cent in April 2020 compared to April 2019.
 It has, however, started to grow again, but at the end of June 2021, it was still down 35 per cent of what it was in the similar period in 2019, Vaswani said.